Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 The primary benefits of using facets are:

 1. *Facets provide counts* of the number of matches for each key value and those counts are computed at index time.
 This is a unique feature; obtaining these counts without facets requires counting at query time, which is less efficient.
 2. *Facets provide intuitive support for compound queries.* This functionality, including indexed retrieval, can be implemented without facets by using range indexes and queries that are attentive to what eXist-db can and cannot optimize.
-Once we familiarized ourselves with using maps, though, we found the facet approach easier to understand and less prone to error.
+Once we familiarized ourselves with using maps and arrays, though, we found the facet approach easier to understand and less prone to error.
 3. *Facets provide intuitive support for hierarchical structures.* This functionality can also be implemented without facets, but the facet approach performs any string surgery (in this case isolating the year and month from the full ISO date) during indexing, instead of at query time.
 This means that it is performed only once, and in a context that is typically less time-critical than interactive search and retrieval.

 ## Fields